Don't lose touch with Laragai House

 The unique geographical location makes the 32,000 acre conservancy a haven for a wide diversity of wildlife: buffalo, eland, hartebeest and herds of plains game.
 Reticulated giraffe are commonly seen nibbling the acacias, while the cooler forests shelter bushbuck, colobus monkey, the endangered Patas monkey and elephant.
 Predators are also found here, including large packs of wild dog, leopard, lion and cheetah.

 The best times to be out are from first light for the morning drive, and from teatime onwards for the afternoon drives.
-Night drives give you the opportunity to discover a range of unusual and nocturnal animals and view the breathtaking African stars.
+Night game drives give you the opportunity to discover a range of unusual and nocturnal animals under the breathtaking African stars.

-Guests are able to track wildlife by open game drive vehicles, as well as by foot, or horseback.
+Guests are able to track wildlife on game drive vehicles, as well as by foot, or horseback.